dpmland/dpm/README.md

 - [x] Add the import map generator
 - [x] Add the `eggs.json` file generator
 - [ ] Add the aliases for run a deno app
+- [ ] Template engine for use many starter kits more easy!
+- [ ] Documentation markdown complete!
 - [x] Add the check upgrade and the upgrade command for dpm
 - [x] Add the `README.md` and data generator.